Exabel/api/exabel/api/data/doc/relationships.rst

 this restriction is not enforced.

 Exabel maintains a large number relationships between entities in the global namespace.
-These relationship all have one of the relationship types in the global namespace.
+These relationships all have one of the relationship types in the global namespace.

 Customers can create new relationships between any entities they have access to.